 American Empire and Mr. Bernard moved for summary judgment on the ground that Mr. Bernard did not know of the existence of the dog on his leased property.
 He also stated he did not know of the dog’s dangerous propensities.
 In response, Ms. Coburn argued the lease allowed Mr. Bernard to inspect the leased premises, and if he had inspected them, he would have known the dog was on the property.
 The trial court granted the motion for summary judgment, finding that Ms. Coburn had been provided time to schedule the deposition of Mr. Bernard and that there was no genuine issue of material fact regarding Mr. Bernard’s knowledge about the dog that attacked Ms. Coburn.

 The appellate court stated that under Louisiana law, Ms. Coburn was required to prove that as the owner of a building, Mr. Bernard was liable for any “vice or defect” in the building that caused harm if he knew or should have known of the condition.
 But the presence of a dog belonging to a tenant does not constitute a vice or defect of the premises.
-The appellate court also stated that the strict liability that can be imputed to a dog owner under Louisiana law cannot be imputed to a non-owner, including a landlord.
+The appellate court also stated that the strict liability that can be imputed to a dog owner under Louisiana law could not be imputed to a non-owner, including a landlord.
 Under a negligence theory of law, the landlord could still be liable to the injured party if the plaintiff shows the landlord had actual knowledge of the dog’s vicious propensity.

 Ms. Coburn also had argued that a decision on the summary judgment motion should have been delayed so that she could depose Mr. Bernard.
 The hearing on the summary judgment motion had taken place 15 months after the suit was filed, and eight weeks after the motion for summary judgment was filed.
-The appellate court stated that Ms. Coburn had ample opportunity to schedule Mr. Bernard’s deposition, or to move to continue the case.
-The appellate court stated that the trial court’s refusal to delay ruling on the summary judgment motion was not an abuse of discretion.
+The appellate court stated that Ms. Coburn had ample opportunity to schedule Mr. Bernard’s deposition or to move to continue the case.
+The appellate court noted that the trial court’s refusal to delay ruling on the summary judgment motion was not an abuse of discretion.

 The appellate court affirmed the trial court judgment granting summary judgment in favor of Mr. Bernard and American Surplus.